-The retina is made up of a sensory layer containing the photoreceptors, a middle layer containing several types of other nerve cells, and an innermost layer comprising the ganglion cells which receive the transmit the received impulses through the optic nerve.
+The retina is made up of a sensory layer containing the photoreceptors, a middle layer containing several types of other nerve cells, and an innermost layer comprising the ganglion cells, which receive and transmit the received impulses through the optic nerve.

-80 percent of the eye is filled with the gel-like vitreous body, which gives the eye its round contour.
+About 80% of the eye is filled with a gel-like vitreous body, which gives the eye its round contour.
 This is crisscrossed by millions of very fine connective tissue fibers, which are attached more or less loosely to the retinal surface.
-In most patients, the vitreous contracts with age.
+In most patients, the vitreous humor contracts with age.
 In areas where the fibers are firmly attached, the retina tears due to the pulling away of the vitreous.
 This creates a retinal hole.

 Other reasons for a retinal break to occur include:

 - Any condition which causes degeneration of the peripheral retina

 - The trauma of the eye

 - Surgery on the eye